 Google is REALLY picky about which websites to display for given search terms.
 And, if your website takes too long to load, then the content on your webpage hardly matters at all.
 Very few people are going to wait 10 seconds to read info they can find in 10 other places just as easily.

-If your page takes longer than 3 seconds to load, the user is more likely to grow impatient and leave your site in exchange for another one (or worse, they’re going to leave and look at a competitor’s website!)
+If your page takes longer than 3 seconds to load, the user is more likely to grow impatient and leave your site in exchange for another one.

 Google understands this and uses it as a big factor when ranking web pages against one another.
 This is why it’s extremely important that your website is optimized for SPEED.
 Don’t make people wait around for your page to load, make it quick so they can have a smooth experience with you from start to finish.